MIPPL/nephele-org-website/public/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 For instance, a digital signature might look like this:

-1. Message: “I want to log in to this website with my Ethereum wallet.”
+1. Message: “I want to log in to this website with my Nephele wallet.”
 2. Signer: My address is `0x000…`
 3. Proof: Here is some proof that I, `0x000…`, actually created this entire message (this is usually something cryptographic).